celery/celery/README.rst

 **As a Broker:** Redis works well for fast transport of small messages.
 Large messages can congest the system.
 Furthermore, the Redis broker is based on lightweight Pub/Sub.
 As a result if tasks are queued while no worker is currently listening to the broker, they will be lost.

+See broker documentation for details_
+.. _See broker documentation for details: https://docs.celeryproject.org/en/stable/getting-started/brokers/redis.html

 **As a Backend:** Redis is a super fast K/V store, making it very efficient for fetching the results of a task call.

 RabbitMQ